Trying to solve bias problems. The minimum quiescent current I can get is 520mA ....

 Why the drivers were small signal in my amp was that nothing more were needed, 2N5551 and 2N5401 were more than capable of driving the IRF540/954's.

-Heres a vid of that amp playing: YouTube - ‪Stereo mosfet amp‬
+Heres a vid of that amp playing: YouTube - Stereo mosfet amp

 Class AB is usually forgiving about layout unless you have gone silly with really long wires everywhere.
 I dont think you would gain much with a PCB except a nicer end product.

 Except when you're routing the feedback paths and connection nodes, and also high current tracks.
 Even a typical 'unconditionally stable' LIN amp can be made unstable with poor layout.
-It is certainly possible to properly layout a circuit like this, or even more complicated, onto vero-board but you want to stick to typical analog design rules.:) If you intend to build a high BW (~>200KHz) amplifer layout is critical even for class AB, otherwise you can swamp it with enough compensation that layout is less of a factor of operation.:cheeky:
+It is certainly possible to properly layout a circuit like this, or even more complicated, onto vero-board but you want to stick to typical analog design rules.🙂 If you intend to build a high BW (~>200KHz) amplifer layout is critical even for class AB, otherwise you can swamp it with enough compensation that layout is less of a factor of operation.

 Vero board circuits may be more fragile and thus less reliable than etched or plated PCBs.
 When I vero board a circuit, I like to use solder to bridge the pads to create the tracks, then use jumper wires on the top side to essentially create a 2 layer PCB.
 It may use a lot of solder but I usually re-use it on another PCB when the circuit fails or is scraped for something better.
 BTW SMD components can be used in this manner as well.
 I use SOT-23 transistors and 0805, even 0603 resistors can be used with this method.

 This is much more likely to happen without a Zobel filter and output coil to block RFI from the long speaker cables, or antena, from entering the feedback loop.
-I don't see an output coil on this amp.....:scratch2: A simple suitable output coil for this amp can be made by taking a 10R 1/2W resistor and wraping 22Ga wire around it and soldering it to the leads of the resistor and repacing R17 with it.
-What the heck does R17 do anyway besides raise Zout of the amplifer?
+I don't see an output coil on this amp........however long speaker leads can make any amplifier unstable, but this is rarely any problem.

 Last edited: